-German tax returns are due by May 31st, or, if your return is prepared by an accountant, by December 31st.
-If you're employed by a German company though and your income is taxed at source, you are not required to file a return.
+German tax returns are due by July 31st.
+If you’re employed by a German company though and your income is taxed at source, you are not required to file a return.
 That said, many people do anyway, as after claiming certain allowances (such as for child support) they may be entitled to a refund.
 The German equivalent of the IRS is called the BZSt (Bundeszentralamt für Steuern), and the German tax return form is called form ESt 1.

 German income tax rates are relatively high compared to the US, so for many people it will make sense to claim the Foreign Tax Credit.
-Alongside income tax, there is also a 'solidarity tax' of a maximum of 5.5% of the income tax you owe.
-You can find information on German income tax rates here.
+Alongside income tax, there is also a ‘solidarity tax’ of a maximum of 5.5% of the income tax you owe.
+German income tax rates range from 0% to 45%.

 We strongly recommend that if you have any doubts or questions about your tax filing situation as a US expat living in Germany, that you contact an expat tax specialist.